Conus jacarusoi

 Conus jacarusoi is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Distribution

 This marine species occurs off the Bahamas.

 Description

 The maximum recorded shell length is 25 mm.

 Habitat

 Minimum recorded depth is 15 m.
-Maximum recorded depth is 15 m.
+Maximum recorded depth is also 15 m.